Releases of Chemicals in the 2016 TRI National Analysis

 The following graph shows the disposal or other releases of TRI chemicals, including on-site disposal to land, water, and air, and off-site transfers for disposal.

-- The number of facilities reporting to the TRI Program declined by 10% overall, although the count has remained steady at approximately 22,000 facilities since 2010 (21,849 facilities reported to TRI for 2015).
+- The number of facilities reporting to the TRI Program declined by 9% overall, although the count has remained relatively steady at approximately 22,000 facilities since 2010.

-Use the interactive chart below to explore how total releases of chemicals that occurred in 2015 are associated with different industry sectors, specific chemicals, and geographies.
-Visit the full 2015 TRI National Analysis Qlik dashboard to explore even more information about releases of chemicals.
-Note: the interactive chart and dashboard may not be compatible with Internet Explorer 10 or earlier.
+Use the interactive chart below to explore how total releases of chemicals that occurred in 2016 are associated with different industry sectors, specific chemicals, and geographies.
+Visit the full TRI National Analysis Qlik dashboard to explore even more information about releases of chemicals.

 Releases by Chemical

-Note: In this graph, metals are combined with their metal compounds, although metals and compounds of the same metal are usually listed separately on the TRI list (e.g. lead is listed separately from lead and lead compounds).
+Note: In this figure, metals are combined with their metal compounds, although metals and compounds of the same metal are usually listed separately on the TRI list (e.g. lead is listed separately from lead compounds).

 Releases by Industry

-The metal mining sector accounts for 37% of releases (1.24 billion pounds), which are primarily disposed of to land.
+The metal mining sector accounts for 44% of releases (1.52 billion pounds), which were primarily in the form of land disposal.